-C. CUMULATIVE IMPACTS
+A. CUMULATIVE IMPACTS

-- 1. BIOLOGICAL RESOURCES (CLASS II)
+- 2. BIOLOGICAL RESOURCES (CLASS II)

 - a.
 BIOLOGICAL RESOURCES IMPACT 12

 - BIO Impact 12 The impacts to sensitive species and habitats resulting from development of the proposed project would result in the direct loss of biological resources, and would contribute to the cumulative degradation of biological resources of the area, resulting in a potentially significant cumulative impact.

-- 1) Mitigation: BIO/mm-1 though BIO/mm-26
+- 1) Mitigation: BIO/mm-1 though BIO/mm-27

-- BIO/mm-1